 Even if customer reviews are super helpful, there are some disadvantages.

 First, fake reviews are abundant on the web.
 Some unethical businesses post positive reviews about themselves using fake accounts to increase their rankings and visibility.
 Additionally, competitors could tarnish your reputation by posting negative reviews about your company.
 Unaware consumers often don’t see the difference between fake and legitimate reviews and thus are led to believe false information.
-That’s another reason to use social listening — by monitoring your mentions, you can identify suspicious ones and take action.
+That’s another reason to use social listening — by monitoring your mentions and managing your online reputation, you can identify suspicious ones and take action.
 You can also access your competitor’s reviews through social listening to see if some of them seem fake.

 A final consideration — surveys.
 Surveys may not always reflect the consumer’s real opinion.
 This can happen when the consumer doesn’t directly decide to post a review and is instead asked to complete a survey.
 Conducting surveys solely often brings biased opinions about your products, brands or services.
 With this type of data collection, the buyer doesn’t have as much incentive to provide truthful feedback.
 Customers often end up saying what the company wants to hear, and not what they really think.
 Other consumers may fill the survey randomly just to get it done, especially if there is a reward.
 You have to take this into account when analyzing customer feedback, and not rely solely on survey data.
 The more diverse and numerous your sources are, the more accurate the data will be.